The First Annual Teeny Awards Dinner

 TeenTix makes Seattle a better place.
 TeenTix makes the arts accessible for teenagers.
 TeenTix talks to teens about art, film, dance, music, literature, and theater on their own terms.
 TeenTix energizes them to talk with each other about the shows they see.
 TeenTix is helping create the next generation of artists, art consumers, and philanthropists.

 As a parent of a teenager who also works with teenagers, I've seen the impact that TeenTix makes first-hand.
-That's why I sit on...Read more
+That's why I sit on the...Read more